Mohammad Reza Pahlavi: Death and state funeral

 The infection caused by the splenectomy operation led to the final decline of Mohammad Reza.
 In his hospital bed, the Shah was asked to describe his feelings for Iran and its people and to define the country.
 The Shah, a fervent nationalist, responded "Iran is Iran."
 After pausing for minutes, he said "Its land, people, and history," and "Every Iranian has to love it."
 He continued on to repeat "Iran is Iran" over and over.
-Shortly after, the Shah slipped into a coma and died at 09:15 a.m. on 27 July 1980 at age 60.
+Shortly after, the Shah slipped into a coma and died at 9:15 a.m. on 27 July 1980 at age 60.
 He kept a bag of Iranian soil under his death bed.

-Egyptian state funeral

 Egyptian President Sadat gave the Shah a state funeral.
 In addition to members of the Pahlavi family, Anwar Sadat, Richard Nixon and Constantine II of Greece attended the funeral ceremony in Cairo.

 Mohammad Reza Shah is buried in the Al Rifa'i Mosque in Cairo, a mosque of great symbolic importance.
 Also buried there is Farouk of Egypt, Mohammad Reza Shah's former brother-in-law.
 The tombs lie to the left of the entrance.
 Years earlier, his father and predecessor, Reza Shah, had also initially been buried at the Al Rifa'i Mosque.